 - 1. The Committee shall meet at least once each month during the fall and spring semesters - (i) All members of the committee shall be notified of the time and place of each meeting. - (ii) The Committee shall propose no changes to this section of the Golden Rule which can be construed to eliminate the mandate for the Committee to exist. - 2.
-Quorum shall be defined as the presiding officer, being the Chair or Vice Chair, and at least two additional voting members of the committee.

-g.
-Attendance Policy
+Quorum shall be defined as the presiding officer, being the Chair or Vice Chair, and at least two additional voting members of the committee. - g.
+Attendance Policy h.
+Transition Policy